-- Analysis and interpretation of graphical data
+- · Analysis and Interpretation of Graphical Data

-- Presenting data as bar and line graphs

 - Reasoning

-- Problem solving
+- Problem Solving

-- Application of knowledge for critical thinking
+- Application of Knowledge for Critical Thinking

-- Application of theoretical and practical knowledge to exam-style questions
+- Application of Theoretical and Practical Knowledge to Exam-Style Questions

 - Scientific Investigation and Practical Skills

-- Language acquisition
+- Language Acquisition

-- Mathematical skills
+- Mathematical Skills

-- Independent learning skills
+- Independent Learning Skills

-- Extended writing
+- Extended Writing

-- Evaluation of data for accuracy and validity
+- .
+Evaluation of Data for Accuracy and Validity

 Students should expect to be set a variety of engaging homework tasks that aim to develop their independent learning skills and prepare them for their summer examinations.
 These may include developing research skills, consolidation and application of class-based learning or revision activities.
-They will be set one homework task per week for physics which should take 40-60 minutes to complete however students should also be encouraged to organise their own revision and exam preparation schedule.
+They will be set one homework task per week for Physics which should take 40-60 minutes to complete however students should also be encouraged to organise their own revision and exam preparation schedule.

-- Baseline Assessments- conducted at the start of the term 1 as a diagnostic tool to monitor progress, set targets and inform planning. - Progress Checks conducted by class teachers every 2-3 weeks in order to regularly monitor student progress and to enable teachers to provide effective, personalised feedback and guidance. - Oracy Tasks conducted every 3-4 weeks students in order to assess students on their ability to talk clearly, fluently, confidently and with appropriate scientific vocabulary. - Summative Assessment Termly Paper 1 and Paper 2 Mock Exams
+- Baseline Assessments- conducted at the start of the term 1 as a diagnostic tool to monitor progress, set targets and inform planning. - Formative Assessment in class progress tests conducted by class teachers every fortnight in order to regularly monitor student progress. - Summative Assessment formal mid-term and two mock examinations.